-I. Stay in the same room but take the person aside from the group.
+- I. Stay in the same room but take the person aside from the group.
 Act calmly and talk calmly to the person, and assess the situation.
 Are they aware/is their a reason why they are distressed?
-Is there anyone they would like you to call? (e.g. a friend or relative, or mental health crisis service - if they are in contact with mental health services they should have a number to call in an emergency).
-Do they need a taxi to take them home or to A & E (to access crisis service)?

-2. If you are in a host organisation, contact someone in charge and make them aware of the situation.
+Is there anyone they would like you to call? (e.g. a friend or relative, or mental health crisis service if they are in contact with mental health services they should have a number to call in an emergency).
+Do they need a taxi to take them home or to A & E (to access crisis service)? - 2.
+If you are in a host organisation, contact someone in charge and make them aware of the situation.
 If it is in their remit, they may be able to deal with it themselves.
-If it is not, or if you are not in a host organisation, then...

-3. Unless the person is an immediate danger to themselves or others (in which case you would call 999), call the Designated Safeguarding Officer, Neil Mahoney on 07807 106 858

-Neil will talk the situation through with you and then contact the Central Advice and Duty Team for advice.
-Neil will then call you back and advise you on what to do next/tell you to call the relevant emergency service (Police or Ambulance).

-4. If the person is an immediate danger to themselves or others call 999 and ask for the Police.
+If it is not, or if you are not in a host organisation, then follow the procedure in point 1. - 3.
+Unless the person is an immediate danger to themselves or others (in which case you would call 999), call the Safeguarding Emergency Number 0151 729 2240 where you will speak to a DSO or Deputy DSO.
+The DSO will talk the situation through with you and advise you on what to do next/tell you to call the relevant emergency service (Police or Ambulance). - 4.
+If the person is an immediate danger to themselves or others call 999 and ask for the Police.
 Explain the situation calmly and in as much detail as possible.
 Follow their advice.